tonymm81/web_page/client/README.md

  New feature is that employer can make mor working place id per employee.
 I add the buttons and change error handling in client side and serverside.

+ ## version 165
+ Now we add the working place id:s view and add also delete buttons to employer view, where user can delete employee or workplace id:s.
+ This feature not working now but i will build it soon.

 ## npm installs in this project: